aidanreilly/sines/README.md

 Control individual sine amplitude, envelope type, and FM index with norns or a midi controller.
 Controls are mapped from the norns parameters page.

+Attach an Arc and watch the envelopes spin!
+Knobs control speed and direction, LED indicates oscillations.
+16 voices are addressable by scrolling enc2 on norns in groups of four.